OpenTimelineIO/otio-plugin-template/README.md

 This template repository is licensed under a choice of the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) or the [MIT License](https://opensource.org/licenses/MIT).
-If you are cloning this repository, you are welcome to have you code under either of these licenses or a license that is compatible.
+If you are cloning this repository, you are welcome to have your code under either of these licenses, or a license that is compatible.